London TV channel dips a toe into Iran culture war

 On the show, young men with trendy hairstyles and women in glitzy gowns sing ballads made famous during their parents' generation, before the 1979 Islamic Revolution and later restrictions on female vocalists and pop music.

-According to Manoto figures, over four million viewers voted for their favourite contestant on the new season last fall, and the final episode attracted nearly 140,000 views on YouTube.
+According to Manoto figures, over four million viewers voted for their favorite contestant on the new season last fall, and the final episode attracted nearly 140,000 views on YouTube.

 JAMMING

-One proof of Manoto's success is that it appears to be a favourite target for Iran's censors, who must be selective about the programmes and channels they choose to jam because it is difficult to do so, media experts said.
+One proof of Manoto's success is that it appears to be a favorite target for Iran's censors, who must be selective about the programs and channels they choose to jam because it is difficult to do so, media experts said.

 The past three years have seen a renaissance in Persian-language television.
 Iranians can now watch BBC Persian, which has doubled its Iranian audience since launching in 2009 to about 6 million people; Farsi 1, which also started in 2009 and is partly owned by Rupert Murdoch's News Corp.; and VOA's Persian News Network, home to satirical show "Parazit," similar to Jon Stewart's "The Daily Show" and popular inside Iran ever since it began in 2009.